 ML/AI and Data Engineer focused on content understanding, search/ranking, and large-scale systems.

 Currently, I lead R&D initiatives at Axya (Montréal), where I design and deploy production-scale ML pipelines, multimodal generative systems, and recommendation engines that power supplier discovery and process automation.
+In this role I work with major industrial customers in aerospace and manufacturing on data analysis, decision support, and automation.

 McGill University, Montréal, QC, Canada